OutSystems/docs-bestpractices/src/development/components/The-Complete-Guide-to-Creating-Components.md

+---
+en_title: The Complete Guide to Creating Components
+---

 # The Complete Guide to Creating Components

 This topic guides you through all the steps required to create a component in OutSystems.
 It includes recommendations, best practices, and information for common situations.